-Greater Ohio Policy Center (GOPC) releases its new study, “Achieving Healthy Neighborhoods: Evaluating the Impact of Housing Investments in Weinland Park,” a data-driven report that considers whether the Columbus neighborhood of Weinland Park is achieving long-term health and stability.
+Greater Ohio Policy Center's (GOPC) “Achieving Healthy Neighborhoods: Evaluating the Impact of Housing Investments in Weinland Park” is a data-driven report that considers whether the Columbus neighborhood of Weinland Park is achieving long-term health and stability.
 The Report finds that as a result of investments, Weinland Park is improving; however, the neighborhood has not yet reached a sustainable level of health, and coordinated programs and investments should continue to support long-term vibrancy.
 Additionally, the Report finds that Weinland Park is not exhibiting signs of gentrification, such as rapidly increasing home values and income levels, shifting demographics, or frequent repeat sales of homes.

 Weinland Park, a neighborhood one mile north of downtown Columbus, has benefited from the asset of nearby anchor institution, The Ohio State University (OSU), and the decision of government and philanthropic investors to take a leadership role in revitalization by targeting resources in the neighborhood.
 Weinland Park has received an estimated $80 million of investments in housing and infrastructure improvements from government and philanthropic partners over the last decade.
 Many key investments have been facilitated by members of the Weinland Park Collaborative, a group of stakeholders that includes residents, investors, and other public and private entities interested in improving and sustaining the quality of life in the community.

 Over the last year, GOPC gathered and analyzed data and benchmarked Weinland Park to other neighborhoods in Columbus, considering key data such as vacancy and rental rates, housing values, income distribution, and the level of affordable housing.
 The findings are as follows: